 This multimedia, contemporary craft gallery specializes in gifts and items for the home.
 Hosts a number of receptions throughout the year featuring local and regional artists.

 Dragonfly Gallery146 E. Broadway Blvd., 520-628-3164

 The gallery's proceeds—with pieces by local artists ranging from sculpture and jewelry to acrylics—go to Dragonfly Village, which provides supportive housing to those in need.

 A visual arts center founded by noted artist and art educator Andrew Rush.
 Featuring a year-round schedule of exhibitions by students, associates, faculty, and nationally recognized guest artists in a variety of 2-D and 3-D mediums.

 Known for its vast inventory of vintage, classic, and contemporary photography and museum-quality exhibitions, Etherton Gallery also features paintings, prints, and mixed-media by top local and regional artists.

 Fire Ranch Glassworks & Gallery4280 E. Hawser St., Catalina, 520-818-2239

 Fire Ranch Glassworks creates original glass art, including botanical sculptures, vases, urns, and Venetian eggs.
-Features work by owners and artists Richard Hornby and Linda Allyn, as well as the work of other glass artists.
+Features works by owners and artists Richard Hornby and Linda Allyn, as well as the works of other glass artists.

 Framed to Perfection7625 N. Oracle Rd., Ste.
 125, 520-571-1963